leormsbee/proj-portfolio/hw_004_css/hw_004_css.md

 Up until this point, you should have one branch of work (question 2).

 ### Step 1
-Push the branch to your fork of the da-assignments repository (e.g. git push <remote-name> csscg-004-2-mk).
+Push the branch to your fork of the da-assignments repository (e.g. git push `<remote-name>` css-cg-004-2-aa).

 ### Step 2
 Create a pull request for the branch.